mntjones/book-club/README.md

 # book-club

 This Ruby on Rails web app is to keep track of a Book Club's book of the month, and post the user's comments and rating of the book.
+Included in this app is javascript and AJAX functionality (V2).

 ## Application Description
-User can: Sign Up, Log In, Logout

-Create a new book, view an individual book with reviews and rating, view list of books Create a new review, edit that review, delete that review
+This application was created for a Book Club to keep track of the books assigned by month.
+Each user who is signed in can review a Book by adding a rating (1-5) and a review.
+A User can view their homepage, which lists the books they have reviewed and the rating and reviews given.

+A User can add a book, with title, author and month and year assigned.
+A User can also view a single title and see the ratings and reviews for that book.

+A list of books is available with the average rating for each title shown.

+A User can add a new review, edit a previous review, or delete a review.

 ## Usage